SteveJustin1963/-Lorentz-contraction/README.md

-Here is a simple MINT program for calculating the Lorentz contraction:
+Here is a simple (far from it) MINT program for calculating the Lorentz contraction:

 Given the Lorentz contraction formula: